Do you want to learn more about photographing food? Here are our favorite food photography props and backdrops, plus tips on where to shop!

 They're also lightweight, stain-resistant, large enough to do flat-lay photography scenes, and are relatively affordable.

-If you need a way to attach the boards, I (sometimes) use these SnapIt brackets to wedge two boards together at a 90-degree angle.
+If you need a way to attach the boards, I (sometimes) use brackets to wedge two boards together at a 90-degree angle.
 But sometimes I just prop another board up with a stool or chair.

 (Faux) Tile Boards